 Right now, for a company to start being quoted on our Market, a broker has to file a form 2-11 with FINRA and go through that back and forth process.
 Ultimately, FINRA signs off on that form and once they do, OTC Markets is permitted to open that security for quoting just for the broker that made the filing.
 If there’s more than one broker that files a 2-11 that gets cleared, we can open it just for those brokers for a period of 30 days.
 After 30 days, it becomes available to all brokers.

 Going forward, that avenue still exists.
 But there is another avenue that 15c2-11 creates: allowing OTC Markets to do that review.
 There’s no form 2-11 filing with us.
 This process means a company will come to us and we will work directly with them to determine whether the information is available to either have them come in through our Disclosure News Service product or be on OTCQX or OTCQB — a more streamlined review process.
-Once we do that, we have to make it publicly available that we have done so and that we believe the company meets the rule.
+Once we do that, we have to make it publicly available that we have done so and that we believe the company meets the requirements of Rule 15c2-11.
 Then, any broker can begin quoting that security, though there is no guarantee that a broker will.
 We also have compliance obligations on the back end between us and FINRA, but those don’t involve whether the company can start to be quoted.
 Once we make that determination, the quote will open up.

 Changes for OTCQX & OTCQB Applicants